x

 Opioids

-Opioids, such as hydrocodone, oxycodone, and fentanyl, are often prescribed to relieve pain but can create a feeling of euphoria that leads to addiction.
+Opioids are powerful pain-relieving medications that interact with the brain’s opioid receptors.
+While effective for managing severe pain, these drugs can be highly addictive due to their euphoric effects.
+Opioid meds like hydrocodone, oxycodone, and fentanyl are often the cause of an opioid use disorder (OUD).
 While not everyone becomes addicted after using opioids once or twice, some people feel a strong urge to keep using opioids to maintain that euphoric feeling.
 Over time, this can cause physical dependence, with symptoms like cravings and mood changes when trying to stop.

 Stimulants

-Prescription stimulants, like Adderall and Ritalin, are typically used to treat ADHD but can also be misused for their effects on focus and energy.
-Some people take stimulants to improve concentration or enhance physical performance, but this misuse can lead to dangerous side effects like jitteriness, anxiety, and insomnia.
+Stimulants are a class of drugs that increase activity in the central nervous system (CNS), boosting energy, alertness, and focus.
+Stimulants like Adderall and Ritalin are commonly prescribed to treat conditions like ADHD and narcolepsy.
+These medications can also be misused for their euphoric and performance-enhancing effects.
+This misuse can lead to undesirable side effects like jitteriness, anxiety, and insomnia.
 Overuse can also cause risky behavior, high blood pressure, and an increased risk of stroke.

 Treating a Prescription Drug Addiction